The Best Tech Pathways to Permanent Residency in Canada

 Introduced in 2015, the Express Entry system has revolutionized Canada's immigration process, making it quicker and more efficient.
 It covers three major federal economic immigration programs:

 - Federal Skilled Trades Program (FSTP)

-In this case, prospective tech workers will apply to the FSWP, which favours applicants with no prior work experience.
-According to the Government of Canada, applicants do not need a job offer to get into the Express Entry pool.
+In this case, prospective tech workers will apply to the FSWP, which favors applicants without work experience.
+According to the Government of Canada, applicants do not need a job offer to enter the Express Entry pool.
 However, if you are applying under the FSWP program or the FSTP, you must try to secure a job offer, which will also prove that you will have sufficient funds to sustain yourself.

 Overall, having a job offer when applying to the Express Entry increases your CRS and, therefore, stands a better chance of success under this program.

 The Provincial Nominee Program (PNP) is another pathway for tech professionals seeking permanent residency in Canada.
 Under the PNP, Canadian provinces nominate individuals who wish to immigrate to Canada and are interested in settling in a particular province.
 The top PNP Canada tech pathways are as follows: